wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 # Manage Workspace Members

-Stoplight is an all-in-one platform that covers all integral parts of the API lifecycle including design, documentation development, and governance.
-This requires different stakeholders from inside and possibly outside your organization to use the platform.

-Having all your collaborators on a single platform helps promote **visibility** and **reusability** of artifacts across your organization, but you may need different levels of access for your stakeholders.
-You can limit that by defining their [workspace roles](k.workspace-roles.md) and [project roles](l.project-roles.md).

-Once your workspace is set up, you can invite your colleagues and partners.
+Once your workspace is set up, you can invite your colleagues and partners to collaborate on your API design.

 There are two types of workspace users: